deankoch/UYRW_data/example.knit.md

 ## Warning: attribute variables are assumed to be spatially constant throughout all geometries
 ```

-...and just to be sure, do the same for the flowlines
+... and just to be sure, do the same for the flowlines

 ```r